Best Health Insurance Company in India

 Regulatory Framework

 The overarching regulatory environment plays a pivotal role in shaping commission structures across all insurance types.
-Regulatory authorities such as the Insurance Regulatory and Development Authority of India (IRDAI) periodically review and update the maximum permissible commission rates, especially for life and health insurance products.
-These limits are designed to promote transparency, prevent mis-selling, and safeguard the interests of policyholders.
+Regulatory authorities such as the Insurance Regulatory and Development Authority of India (IRDAI) periodically review and update the permissible commission rates, especially for life and health insurance products.

 What is Individual Insurance?